ivpusic/golog/README.md

 	logger := golog.Default

 	// default level for all loggers is DEBUG
-	// you can easily change it it you want logger.Level = golog.WARN
+	// you can easily change it if you want logger.Level = golog.WARN

 	// log something